Sousastep/SousaFX-docs/docs/content/playback.rst

 		- tempo

 			Automate this tempo device instead of live's main tempo so that the tempo automation is more easily viewable.
+Also auto-enables Live link.

 		- click